anandsaha/paper.summaries/README.md

 * `TODO` Semantic image segmentation with deep convolutional nets and fully connected CRFs, L. Chen et al.
 * `TODO` Learning hierarchical features for scene labeling (2013), C. Farabet et al.

+### Others

+These are good papers to read and does not need summarization.

+* A guide to convolution arithmetic for deep learning (2016), Vincent Dumoulin, Francesco Visin [pdf](https://arxiv.org/abs/1603.07285)